mmontalbo/gir.core/docs/fuzzing.md

 `afl-fuzz`.
 A seed corpus containing a small default input is created in `src/Tests/Fuzzing/SourceFuncFuzzer/corpus`, and findings are written to a timestamped directory under `src/Tests/Fuzzing/SourceFuncFuzzer/findings`.
-The placeholder seed ensures AFL++ always has a non-empty test case to mutate.
+The placeholder seed ensures AFL++ always has a non-empty test case to mutate; when the stream is empty the harness returns immediately, and AFL++ trims the queue back to an empty seed otherwise.

 By default the helper starts a "serious" campaign that uses the available CPU cores (capped at 32) by running a foreground master instance and multiple